aliuosio/mage2.docker/README.md

     cp .env.template .env

     # set your credentials for repo.magemto.com hier
+    # (only necessaary if you use the magento 2 installer)
     cp .docker/php/conf/auth.json.template .docker/php/conf/auth.json

     # the domain mage2.doc is saved to your /etc/hosts file